-Section 122 of Keep Oregon Moving (Oregon House Bill 2017) established a new dedicated source of funding for improving or expanding public transportation service in Oregon.
+HB 2017 Transportation Funding Package established a new dedicated source of funding for improving or expanding public transportation service in Oregon.
 This new funding source is called the Statewide Transportation Improvement Fund, or STIF.
-The Rail and Public Transit Division, or RPTD, is developing programs, and policies to implement the STIF under the oversight of the
+The Public Transportation Division, or PTD, has developed programs and policies to implement the STIF under the oversight of the

 The Oregon "transit tax" is a state payroll tax equal to one-tenth of 1 percent.
 The Transit Tax is the sole revenue source for STIF.
 The state will estimate the total funding amount annually.
 Actual revenues will vary based on transit tax collections.

 STIF revenues are allocated across four funds.